 What do I do with snow buildup on the edge of my gauge?
 There is no perfectly correct answer here since snow behavior can be erratic, but what I do is take a flat object like a snow swatter and I push is straight down on the gauge from above in such a way that any snow that is inside the gauge cylinder is knocked into the gauge, but whatever is outside falls out.
 For more snow measurement details see How to Measure Snow.

 Can the center tube hold more and 1 inch?
-Some observers have noticed that when they received more an 1 inch of precipitation, the center tube actually is 0.01 or 0.02 above the 1 inch mark.
-Please check for this phenomena before emptying out the center tube; estimate the amount of excess and be sure to add this amount to your precipitation reading.
+Some observers have noticed that when they received more than 1 inch of precipitation, the center tube actually is 0.01 or 0.02 above the 1 inch mark.
+Please check for this phenomena before emptying out the center tube; if the amount is above the overflow notch, wobble the inner tube back and forth to get the level down below 1.00" and then use the standard method of measuring more than one inch by writing down your amount, and adding up the excess amounts.

 How do I estimate intense rain with more than 1 inch?
 You do not need to empty the inner tube and overflow tube every few minutes during a very heavy rain.
 You can use a ruler to measure the height of water in the outer tube.
 One inch of rain in the overflow tube represents only about 0.90" of actual precipitation -- due to the displacement of water by the inner tube.
 It is OK to simply estimate the rainfall to the nearest 0.10" by measuring the water depth using a ruler and then multiplying by 0.9 to account for the displacement.
 Remember to add the first inch, from the inner tube.